kevin-chalmers/set10108/labs/lab01/README.md

 Alternatively look into Python for the same purpose.

+## Exercises

+These exercises are designed to test your understanding and capabilities in what we have covered so far.
+As such, they will take time to complete.

+1. Create an application that will first generate 10 million random numbers and store them in a vector.
+Your task is now to find the maximum and minimum values in the vector.
+As with Monte Carlo $\pi$, time the application using different thread configurations.
+You should also determine some method to store the maximum and minimum values and thus display it.
+As your first run will use one thread you can test that each different configuration returns the correct maximum and minimum.

+2. Write an application that will multiply a matrix of dimensions
+    $1000 \times 1000$ by a vector with 1000 components.
+If you do not remember how we perform a matrix-vector multiplication, remember that each component of the resulting 1000 component vector is calculated as follows (assuming 0-indexing):
+    $$y_i = \sum\limits_{j=0}^{999} a_{ij}x_j$$ If you are unsure about
+    how to do the calculation then do some research into matrix multiplication.

+3. Modify the Monte Carlo π test to use a $\lambda$ expression instead.
+    This is relatively easy once you understand $\lambda$ expressions.
+    Again, gather timing data as before and see if there is any difference in performance.

+4. Some of the timings you are gathering will sometimes come out at 0ms.
+A possible solution is the `high_resolution_clock` and taking the timings in microseconds (abbreviated $\mu$s).
+Change the Monte Carlo $\pi$ application to use these techniques to get a finer grained analysis.

 ## Reading

 The reading after each tutorial is very important.
 It will cement your understanding of the material covered thus far.